In this article

 How Does Behavior-Based Forecasting Fix It?

-A behavioral forecast builds bottom-up from each invoice's real state: sent, viewed, replied, paid; a promise-to-pay parsed from an email; a dispute auto-detected from a reply; and a risk score from history and account context.
-Monk ingests payment data so a paid invoice drops out of the forecast immediately and a partial payment is tracked.
-Its Intelligent Collections captures promises-to-pay automatically, the single highest-signal indicator for forecasting, and pauses forecast confidence on disputed invoices until they resolve.
-The output is a weekly, risk-weighted forecast you can operate on rather than a static table.
+Monk operationalizes this.
+It ingests payment data so a paid invoice drops out of the forecast immediately and a partial payment is tracked rather than guessed.
+Its intelligent collections captures promises-to-pay automatically, the single highest-signal indicator available for forecasting, and pauses forecast confidence on disputed invoices until they resolve.
+Because roughly 39% of cash-flow slowdowns come from predictable, recurring exceptions, surfacing those exceptions early is where most of the accuracy gain comes from.
+The output is a weekly, risk-weighted forecast you can operate on, not a static table you defend in a meeting.

 Why Does This Matter for the CFO?